 What Binoculars Does The Army Use?

-There are many different kinds of binoculars that are used by the Military, and each type serves a different purpose.
+Many different kinds of binoculars are used by the Military, and each type serves a different purpose.
 The army uses binoculars for reconnaissance, training, surveillance, combat, and much more.
-In this article below, we take a closer look at all of the different types of binoculars that are used by the Military, and discuss the different specifications and differentiating factors of each one.
+In this article below, we take a closer look at all of the different types of binoculars that are used by the Military and discuss the different specifications and differentiating factors of each one.

 What Binoculars Does The Army Use?